PS5 pre-orders: Where to buy PS5

 PS5 Pre-Orders Guide: Menu

-Here we are now in the fifth week of PS5 pre-orders and we're still waiting for the much-rumored third wave of PlayStation 5 consoles to be made available at retailers.
+In the heart of week 5 of PS5 pre-orders we find ourselves still waiting for the heavily tipped third wave of PlayStation 5 consoles to be made available at retailers.
+We've heard that more consoles are going to available at launch, too, but it is this prospect of more systems being made available before launch that has got us excited.

-Las week a rumor broke that Amazon was going to make its allotment of this third wave of PS5 pre-orders available during its Prime Day sale week, which was last week just gone.
-These consoles never materialised, leaving gamers the world over disappointed and empty handed.
+So far, though, no more concrete information has been forthcoming.
+Last week a rumor did break that Amazon was going to make its allotment of this third wave of PS5 pre-orders available during its Prime Day sale week, which was last week just gone.
+These consoles never materialised however, leaving gamers the world over disappointed and empty handed.

-- PS5 Spider-Man Miles Morales special edition console is absolutely AMAZING 🕷️
+- Breaking! iPhone 12 benchmarks just SMOKED every other phone you can buy

-- PS5 secret we were desperate to discover just got exposed – and it's GREAT news
+- Atari is crashing the PS5 party with a brand new console

-We've been hearing whispers for weeks now that more consoles had been shipped and were off the boat so to speak, but as of today those console have not yet been made available by retailers.
+We've been hearing whispers for weeks now that more consoles had been shipped and were off the boat so to speak, but as of today those console have not yet been made available by retailers, who have so far been announcing when consoles will be made available on their official social media channels.

-This third wave of PS5 pre-orders is supposedly much bigger than the one we saw in week two, and is supposedly going to go live across numerous retailers including Amazon, Walmart, Best Buy, Currys, Target and Argos.
+This third wave of PS5 pre-orders is supposedly much bigger than the one we saw in week two as well and is supposedly going to go live across numerous retailers including Amazon, Walmart, Best Buy, Currys, Target and Argos.

 We've now gone two weeks without more PS5 pre-orders being made available, and gamers are going out of their minds trying to make sure they have a happy Christmas and aren't left brutally scalped by an eBay reseller.